 Thank you for taking an interest in joining our staff at Lady Lumley’s.
 I hope reading about our school gives you a sense of a driven community school, ambitious to do all we can to see staff and students thrive.
-Lady Lumley’s school has a proud tradition and heritage of providing quality education.
+Lady Lumley’s has a proud tradition and heritage of providing quality education.
 A trailblazer in the pursuit of education for all – welcoming the children of farming families and girls long before this was a requirement.
-Building on those foundations, Lady Lumley’s is a truly comprehensive school of 900 students drawing from the town of Pickering, surrounding villages and rurality as well as from Scarborough and all points in between.
+Building on those foundations, Lady Lumley’s is a truly comprehensive school of 900 students drawing from the town of Pickering, surrounding rural villages, as well as from Scarborough and all points in-between.